 The idea is that while transmitting at high power (say 50W or 100W), the voltage that the radio sees can easily drop below 11.7V because of the voltage drop.
 This is totally fine for the battery, but many radios need at least 11.7V to function properly.
-So without the booster, a battery that is still 50% full could be useless for transmitting at high power.
-The Booster ensures that the radio sees a constant voltage above 13V even if the battery drops below 11.7V, which allows us to use more of the battery's stored energy.
+So without the booster, a battery that's over 50% full could be useless for transmitting at high power.
+The Booster ensures that the radio sees a constant voltage above 13V even if the battery drops below 11.7V.